ploomber/projects/CONTRIBUTING.md

 `README.md` are converted to Jupyter notebooks and executed to test them and show the output of each command.
 Some of these files are part of Ploomber's documentation.

-Jupyter can execute bash scripts but given that jupytext loses the language markdown tag when it converts from .md to .ipynb, we have to indicate the language using a tag:
+Jupyter can execute bash scripts, but given that jupytext loses the language markdown tag when it converts from .md to .ipynb, we have to indicate the language using a tag: